telerik/blazor-docs/knowledge-base/fileselect-autofac.md

 ## Cause

-The problem can occurs when an Inversion of Control (IoC) container interferes with the SignalR hub operation.
+The problem can occur when an Inversion of Control (IoC) container interferes with the SignalR hub operation.
 For example, we have received reports about Autofac:

 >caption Program.cs